delpikye-v/react-perfect-scrollbar/README.md

 + Auto update scrollbar, you don't have to do anything.

-+ Added support for scroll-y for only the body of the table.
++ Support for scroll-y for only the body of the table.
 (Hold header)

 ---